Dansby Swanson Player Props: Cubs vs. Braves

 Braves Pitching Rankings

-- The Braves have the sixth-ranked team ERA across all league pitching staffs (3.86).
+- The Braves' 3.82 team ERA ranks fourth across all league pitching staffs.

-- The Braves allow the fourth-fewest home runs in baseball (115 total, 1.1 per game).
+- The Braves surrender the fourth-fewest home runs in baseball (115 total, 1.1 per game).

-- Fried (2-1) takes the mound for the Braves in his sixth start of the season.
-He has a 2.08 ERA in 26 2/3 innings pitched, with 25 strikeouts.

-- In his last time out on Friday, May 5, the left-hander threw six innings against the Baltimore Orioles, giving up five earned runs while surrendering eight hits.

 © 2023 Data Skrive.
 All rights reserved.